gavinlyonsrepo/FourteenSegDisplay/README.md

 and user can use all 8.
 This model supports a maximum of 7-8 digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
+LSB RHS.
 This library was tested on a single digit PSC05-11SURKWA common cathode.
 This table can be expanded to 7-8 digits.

 **Connections**